 BLACK'S CREEK PUBLIC SHOOTING RANGE

-Black's Creek Public Shooting Range, located in Kuna, is the largest and most visited range in Idaho, providing a safe place to shoot for more than 7,000 hunters and sport shooters each year.
+Black's Creek Public Shooting Range, located East of Kuna, is the largest and most visited range in Idaho, providing a safe place to shoot for more than 7,000 hunters and sport shooters each year.
 With 46 shooting benches, the main range accommodates shooting distances from 25 to 200 yards.
 There are no restrictions on the number of firearms a person may use on the range during a shooting session.
 BCR does not provide gun rentals or ammunition sales.
 Both the range and the on-site restrooms are accessible to physically-challenged shooters.
 See an aerial view of the facilities at Black's Creek.

 FALCON CREST GOLF COURSE